panzerdp/dmitripavlutin.com/content/posts/126-merge-arrays/index.md

 ### 1.2 Merge using *array.concat()* method

-If you prefer a more functional way to merge arrays, then you can use the `array1.concat(array2)` method:
+If you prefer a functional way to merge arrays, then you can use the `array1.concat(array2)` method:

 ```javascript
 // merge array1 and array2